-Here are seven reasons why you should consider NCH as a place to study:
+Here are six reasons why you should consider NCH as a place to study:

 3. Our unique degrees